Bridging Worlds:

 Applications are now open

-All applicants are invited to have a call before confirming a place on the training.
+All applicants are invited to have a discovery call before confirming a place on the training.
 These conversations are a chance to answer questions and ensure the training is aligned with your experience, intentions, and scope of practice.

 Calls will be held from January 2026.